ahoffer/desert-code-camp/README.md

 ---

-## Putting the pieces together
+## Pieces and Parts

 ### What is CXF?
-- Framework for service-oriented application
+- Framework for service-oriented applications
 - Supports multiple protocols (styles?) for a service
 - Supports multiple transports (HTTP, message queues, others)
 - Standards driven